hpc-carpentry/hpc-carpentry.github.io/pages/astronomy-curriculum-developer.md

 permalink: /astronomy-curriculum-developer/
 ---

+Posting date: 26 December 2019

+**This position has now been filled.**

 **Background**

 As datasets in astronomy grow larger and more complex, data analysis and visualization are essential for astronomical research,